hortonworks/data-tutorials/tutorials/cda/building-a-customer-sentiment-analysis-application/tutorial-0.md

 The tutorial series consists of the following tutorial modules:

-1\. **Application Development Concepts**

-2\. **Setting up the Development Environment**: Any Configurations and/or software services that may need to be installed.

-3\. **Acquiring Twitter Data**: Twitter Dev to NiFi to HDFS
+1\. **Application Development Concepts**: You will be introduced to customer sentiment fundamentals: customer sentiment analysis, ways to perform the data analysis and the various use cases.

+2\. **Setting up the Development Environment**: You will create a Twitter Application in Twitter's Developer Portal for access to KEYS and TOKENS.
+You will then write a shell code and perform Ambari REST API Calls to setup a development environment.

+3\. **Acquiring Twitter Data**: You will build a NiFi dataflow to ingest Twitter data, preprocess it and store it into HDFS along with a Kafka Topic "tweets".
+The other NiFi dataflow you will build ingests the enriched sentiment tweet data from Kafka topic "tweetsSentiment" and streams the content of the flowfile to Solr.

-4\. **Cleaning the Raw Twitter Data**: Hive.
+4\. **Cleaning the Raw Twitter Data**: You will create a Zeppelin notebook and use Zeppelin's Spark Interpreter to clean the raw twitter data in preparation to create the sentiment classification model.
-Show insight of how we are cleaning the data using Zeppelin.

-5\. **Building a Sentiment Classification Model**: Scala and Spark2.
+5\. **Building a Sentiment Classification Model**: You will create a Zeppelin notebook and use Zeppelin's Spark Interpreter to build a sentiment classification model that classifies tweets as Happy or Sad and exports the model to HDFS.

-Show insight into how we are classifying the data using Zeppelin.
+6\. **Deploying a Sentiment Classification Model**: You will create a Scala IntelliJ project in which you develop a Spark Structured Streaming application that streams the data from Kafka topic "tweets" on HDP, processes the tweet JSON data by adding sentiment and streaming the data into Kafka topic "tweetsSentiment" on HDF.

-6\. **Visualizing the Classification Model in Real-Time**: Spark Streaming to Kafka to NiFi to Solr's Banana Dashboard
+7\. **Visualizing the Classification Model in Real-Time**: You will use Solr's Banana Dashboard to visualize the sentiment tweet data with various charts.